OhohLeo/GO-Classify/README.md

 ## What is the purpose ?

-* Collect all my data in one document, store them in a specified directory and print them
+* Collect all my datas in one document, store them in a specified directory and print them
 * When I scan a document, store the data in the specified document
 * Classify all my movies/musics searching through APIs